Stephen Simpson (doctor)

-Stephen Simpson (1793–1869) was a doctor and civil servant in Queensland, Australia.
+Stephen Simpson (1793–1869) was a medical doctor and civil servant in Queensland, Australia.
 He was a founding Member of the Queensland Legislative Council.

 Early life

 Stephen Simpson was born on 29 July 1793 in Wolston, Warwickshire, England, the son of Thomas Simpson and his wife Anne (née Bank).

 From 1813 to 1817 he was a soldier with the 4th Light Dragoons.
 After that he studied medicine in Edinburgh.
 He became interested in homeopathy.

 Queensland years

 Simpson immigrated to Queensland, arriving first in Sydney on the Wilmot and then arriving in Moreton Bay in July 1840.

 Stephen Simpson was appointed Commissioner for Crown Lands for the Moreton Bay District in 1842 when the area was first opened up for free settlement following the closure of the penal colony.
 He was a doctor of medicine, a Justice of the Peace, a police magistrate and a founding Member of the Queensland Legislative Council following separation from New South Wales.

 Simpson established a Border Police Station on Woogaroo Creek/Brisbane River in early 1843.
 He travelled throughout the Moreton Bay area for his work, part of which involved local Aboriginal people.
 His border police were involved in the Battle of One Tree Hill.

 In March to April 1843 he undertook an exploration of the Bunya Country in the Wide Bay district.